 This anti inflammatory turmeric chicken soup is made in one pot with leeks, onions, carrots, celery, peas, chicken, chicken broth, coconut milk, and flavorful spices.
 It is packed with nutrients, and perfect for meal prep or family dinner.
 The best way to warm up with when you need some homemade nourishment!
-Whole30, paleo, gluten free, dairy free.
+Dairy free, paleo, gluten free, vegetarian option.

 The best anti inflammatory chicken soup